Steven Johnson

 Johnson is one of the creators of NotebookLM, Google’s still evolving AI-powered research tool trained on sources you provide.
 Designed to help users derive key insights from their own notes and other chosen resources, The Verge says that with time, it “could be the most powerful and personal chatbot on the internet.”

 Steven is the bestselling author over a dozen books about how innovations drive change in society.
 His latest book, Extra Life: A Short History of Living Longer, explores how the human species managed to double life expectancy in just one hundred years.
 Following the book's release, he hosted the Extra Life miniseries examining public health innovations that enabled us to live longer.
 In a serialized essay follow-up to Extra Life, Johnson published Immortality: A User’s Guide, pondering what would happen if we could double life expectancy yet again.
-His next book, The Infernal Machine, is about anarchism, the rise of the modern detective, and the birth of the surveillance state, and will be released May 2024.
+His next book, The Infernal Machine, is about anarchism, the rise of the modern detective, and the birth of the surveillance state.

 When he’s not building the next big AI tool or writing his next bestseller, Steven keeps himself busy with many projects, all focused on brilliant ideas and innovative technologies.
 His Substack, Adjacent Possible, is an eclectic exploration of how new ideas come into the world and the good and bad that happens when they come to fruition.
 He hosts the TED Interview podcast where he dives deep into the work and ideation processes of the most influential TED speakers.
 He pens “Hidden Heroes,” a series of in-depth profiles on innovators whose inventions make the modern world run but whose stories are largely unknown.
 These tributes to those who shaped technology can also be listened to on the Hidden Heroes podcast.
 His American Innovations podcast examined the science behind America’s biggest breakthroughs and how time, place, and people converged to make these inventions possible.